sam-jaques/abelian-hidden-shift/README.md

 ```
 collimate(phase_state_array,M)
 ```
 which performs the collimation subroutine.
-Here the phase_state_array is an array of PhaseState objects, from the same HiddenShiftProblem.
+Here the phase_state_array is an array of `PhaseState` objects, from the same `HiddenShiftProblem`.
 It can be array of size 1.

 The M is slightly different than what Kuperberg defines m to be.
 In his paper, collimation reduces a state of "height" 2^h to 2^m.
 This routine reduces a state of height h to h/M. Hence, M must